cseligman.com

 For hundreds of light years in all directions, and thousands of light years in other directions, stars are scattered, almost at random, through stellar space.
 Even though several light years apart, the vast distances they are scattered through allows their total numbers to swell, as we move further and further out into space, until tens or hundreds of millions of faint specks of light fill long exposure images of the sky.

 A portion of the Milky Way -- "billions and billions" of stars, clouds of glowing gas, and obscuring dust.
+(John P. Gleason, Celestial Images, apod)

-Light goes 186,400 mi/sec, or 300,000 km/sec, or, since there are 31,000,000 sec/yr, about 6 trillion miles, or 10 trillion km, in one year.
-That makes it a good yard-stick for stars.
+Light goes 186,400 mi/sec, or 300,000 km/sec or, since there are 31,000,000 sec/yr, about 6 trillion miles (or about 10 trillion km) in one year.
+That makes it a good yardstick for stellar distances.